ECE516: Wearable Computing and AR (Augmediated Reality) Eye Glass

 Thursday, 2-5, lab, BA3135 or EA302 or alternate location depending on subject of lab

 Each year this course is taught, times can be verified from the official schedule at: APSC 2010 Winter Undergraduate Timetable (this URL seems to have remained constant for a number of years now).

-Course structure 2012 (2013 will be customized to meet the interests of those enrolled this year)
+Course structure (this was 2013; will be customized to meet the interests of those enrolled this year, 2014)

 Each year I restructure the course in order to match the interest of the

 students enrolled, as well as to capture opportunity of new developments.

 here, toward the end of the term.

 - Patent for "stitching together" pictures to make a panorama

 - "The first report of digitally combining multiple pictures of the same